ebruchez/apple1-2519/README.md

 ## Versions

 - [V1.0](v1.0): Initial version.
 I assembled one such board and it's been working fine.
-- [V1.1](v1.1): Version with fatter +5V traces.
-I haven't assembled this version yet.
+- [V1.1](v1.1): Version with fatter +5V traces, additional via for decoupling capacitors.
+I HAVEN'T TESTED THIS VERSION YET.

 ## BOM